Tugduoff/RType/doc/protocol.md

 #### Description

-When the client connects to the server, the server will send to the client the names of all components that may be used during the game.
-Before that, the server informs the client of the number of used components on 2 bytes and the maximum length of a component's name on 1 byte.
+When the client connects to the server, the server will first send to the client the number of components that can be used during the game on 2 bytes (big endian `uint16_t`) and the maximum length of a component's name on 1 byte.
+Then, the names of all components that may be used during the game are transmitted one by one, as described below.
 Once all the names are transmitted, a special 2-bytes end indicator (`0xffff`) will be sent so that the client can make sure it received correct data.

 > *Note*: The server may send a maximum length that is actually greater than the length of the longest component name (to align with a power of 2 for example)

-After the number and size of names, the names of components are sent one after the other, zero-padded to fit the maximum length of a component's name, without any separator.
+The names of components are sent one after the other, zero-padded to fit the maximum length of a component's name, without any separator.
+[See the example below](#example).

 The names may only be composed of one or more of the following ascii characters: